espinbrandon49/HTML-CSS-Portfolio/README.md

 #### Git/GitHub
 * The Application is deployed at a live URL and loads with no errors.
 * Repository follows best practices for file structure and naming conventions.
-* Repository contains multiple descriptive commit messages follow along as the application development story unfolds.
+* Repository contains multiple descriptive commit messages that follow along as the application development story unfolds.
 * Repository contains quality readme with description, screenshot, link to deployed application.
 * GitHub repository contains application code.